dandersonw/myouji-kenchi/blog-post/blog-post.md

 # Problem Statement

+One of the big challenges of integrating data from a variety of sources on the Internet is of dealing with unstructured information.
-Often when scraping data from the Internet we will find unstructured names, that is to say names without structured data about which part is a given name, a family name, etc.
+Unstructured information can be as simple as names for which it isn't specified which part is a given name, a family name, etc.
-A structured representation that covered the whole variety of naming conventions in the world would be challengingly complex.
-However,
-for the purposes of handling Japanese names, we can assume that names consist of one family name and one given name.
+A structured representation that covered the whole variety of naming conventions in the world would be complex, but for the purposes of handling Japanese names, we can assume that names consist of one family name and one given name.
 The Japanese language convention is to order names `family name` `given name`, and we assume that Japanese names written in Japanese follow this convention.